• Skip to primary navigation

 • Place the crumble in the oven and bake for 35 - 45 minutes, until the top is golden-brown and the juices from the plums are bubbling.
 Cool slightly.

-• Serve the crumble warm or at room temperature, or even cold, with ice cream, crème fraîche, thick yogurt, or unsweetened whipped cream.
+• Serve the crumble warm, at room temperature, or even cold, with ice cream, crème fraîche, thick yogurt, or unsweetened whipped cream.

-• The crumble will keep in the fridge for a few days.
+• The crisp will keep in the fridge for a few days.
 Eat it cold, or re-warmed in a 300º oven before serving.

 Notes

 Adapted from Marion Burros via The Wednesday Chef and Orangette.
-Molly says you can triple the recipe and bake the crumble in a 9x13" pan to feed a crowd.
+You can double or triple the recipe and bake the crisp in a 9x13-inch pan to feed a crowd.

 Nutritional values are based on one of eight servings.